As promised, I’m sharing a deeper dive into our “End of Year Celebration & Family Planning Meeting” and answering some questions I’ve received.

 Time to have FUN together and celebrate the year you’re closing out.
 Oftentimes we are moving through life so fast and we don’t take the time to look back on all the things we accomplished throughout the year.
 Maybe you changed jobs or got promoted, hit a financial goal, had a big parenting win, solved a problem, discovered new ways to manage your household, resolved a family conflict, hit a goal in your hobby, etc. Celebrate it ALL — big and small.

 And celebrate in whatever way feels good to YOU!
-This year we went to TopGolf to drink beers and hit balls and then ended the night with a loooong fun dinner.
+One year we went to TopGolf to drink beers and hit balls and then ended the night with a loooong fun dinner.
 The ONLY rule we have for the celebration is that it MUST be held at a separate location from the planning meeting.
 This is important because that meeting can be fun and exciting, but it can also be intense or frustrating if you’re working through big plans or challenges.
 Changing the location and having time in between is important for a reset and fresh vibe to celebrate.

 - I am so proud of you for…